^

 Outside and during pregnancy

-• 7 and less - gestosis of mild degree.
+• 7 or less - mild gestosis.

 • 8-11 - moderate gestosis.

-• 12 and more - severe gestosis.
+• 12 or more - severe gestosis.

 Epidemiology

-Causes of the gestosis
+Causes gestosis

-Causes of Gestosis
+Causes of gestosis

 Risk factors for gestosis